Overview

 Auth

 Public reads need no key.
-Pass an flg_ key only to read drafts or private content.
+Pass an flg_ key to read drafts and private content (posts:read), to create, update, and publish (posts:write), or to delete (posts:delete).
 Use a Read-only key in any frontend - a leaked read key only exposes content that is already public.
-Never embed a Full-access key in a frontend.
+Never embed an Editor or Full-access key in a frontend: it can publish and delete your posts.

 const floggy = createClient({ project: "projecta", key: process.env.FLOGGY_KEY });